Nikos Kazantzakis: Biography

-Kazantzakis married Galatea Alexiou in 1911; they divorced in 1926.
-Kazantzakis met Eleni Samiou (Helen) in 1924.
-They began a romantic relationship in 1928, though they were not married until 1945.
+Nikos Kazantzakis married Galateia Alexiou in 1911; they divorced in 1926.
+Two years earlier Kazantzakis had met Eleni Samiou (Helen).
+A romantic relationship between them began in 1928 but they did not marry until November 1945.
 Samiou helped Kazantzakis with his work, typing drafts, accompanying him on his travels, and managing his business affairs.
-They were married until his death in 1957.
+They remained married until Nikos' death in 1957.
 Samiou died in 2004.

 Between 1922 and his death in 1957, he sojourned in Paris and Berlin (from 1922 to 1924), Italy, Russia (in 1925), Spain (in 1932), and then later in Cyprus, Aegina, Egypt, Mount Sinai, Czechoslovakia, Nice (he later bought a villa in nearby Antibes, in the Old Town section near the famed seawall), China, and Japan.

 While in Berlin, where the political situation was explosive, Kazantzakis discovered communism and became an admirer of Vladimir Lenin.
-He never became a committed communist, but visited the Soviet Union and stayed with the Left Opposition politician and writer Victor Serge.
+He never became a committed communist but visited the Soviet Union and stayed with the Left Opposition politician and writer Victor Serge.
 He witnessed the rise of Joseph Stalin, and became disillusioned with Soviet-style communism.
 Around this time, his earlier nationalist beliefs were gradually replaced by a more universalist ideology.
-As a journalist in 1926 he got interviews from Miguel Primo de Rivera and the Italian dictator Benito Mussolini.
+As a journalist, in 1926 he interviewed Prime Minister of Spain Miguel Primo de Rivera and the Italian dictator Benito Mussolini.

-During WWII he was in Athens and translated the Iliad, together with the philologist Ioannis Kakridis.
-In 1945, he became the leader of a small party on the non-communist left, and entered the Greek government as Minister without Portfolio.
+During the Second World War he was in Athens, where he and the philologist Ioannis Kakridis translated the Iliad.
+In 1945 Kazantzakis became the leader of a small party on the non-communist left, and entered the Greek government as Minister without Portfolio.
 He resigned this post the following year.
-In 1946, Kazantzakis became the head of the UNESCO Bureau of translations, the organization which promoted translations of literary work.
-However, he resigned in 1947 to concentrate on writing, and indeed produced most of hist literary output during the last ten years of his life.
+In 1946 he became the head of the UNESCO Bureau of Translations, the organisation which promoted translations of literary works.
+However, he resigned in 1947 to concentrate on writing, and indeed produced most of his literary output during the last ten years of his life.

-In 1946 The Society of Greek Writers recommended that Kazantzakis and Angelos Sikelianos be awarded the Nobel Prize for Literature.
-In 1957, he lost the Prize to Albert Camus by a single vote.
+In 1946 the Society of Greek Writers recommended that Kazantzakis and Angelos Sikelianos should be awarded the Nobel Prize for Literature.
+In 1957 he lost the Prize to Albert Camus by a single vote.
 Camus later said that Kazantzakis deserved the honour "a hundred times more" than himself.
-In total Kazantzakis was nominated in nine different years.
+In total, Kazantzakis was nominated in nine different years.